You know, the French, the spoiled Brett French are out there rioting again.

 Here's what you do.

-You go round those people up and you bring them back, and you let them finish picking the crop, and then you run them off, preferably before the farmer has to pay them.
+You go round those people up and you bring them back and you let them finish picking the crop and then you run them off, preferably before the farmer has to pay them.

-The next story Involved the meat packing industry in Nebraska.
+The next story involved the meat packing industry in Nebraska.

-It's a pretty big pretty big industry.
+It's a pretty big industry.

-And so the INS, not wanting to make the same mistake they made in the onion farms of Georgia, instead subpoenaed the employment records of as many employees of the meat packing firm as was practicable at the time.
+And so the INS, not wanting to make the same mistake they made in the onion farms of Georgia, instead subpoenaed the employment records of as many employees of the meatpacking firm as was practicable at the time.

 It was about 4,000.

-And they started matching social security numbers, and they found 3,000 phonies.
+And they started matching Social Security numbers and they found 3,000 phonies.

 They found 3,000 illegals.

-And so they and they intended to do this every two to three months, and after a while they figured they would have the whole state cleaned out of illegal immigrants.
+And after a while, they figured they would have the whole state cleaned out of illegal immigrants.

-Well, before they even got to do it a second time, the meat packing industry let their elected officials in Washington know what the hell was going on, and the poor people at the INS heard about it again.
+Before they even got to do it a second time, the meatpacking industry let their elected officials in Washington know what the hell was going on.

-And so the bottom line is the INS uh has been told not to enforce any of this stuff when it comes to agribusiness or there will be hell to pay.
+And so the bottom line is the INS has been told not to enforce any of this stuff when it comes to agribusiness or there will be hell to pay.

-These are the people writing the law, and they end up telling the INS, the then INS, you better not enforce it.
+And they end up telling the INS, the then INS, you better not enforce it.

-So when you hear stories like this, uh it sort of helps you focus on why there's not a whole lot of enforcement going on out there when it comes to uh illegals, because these, you know, the current existing law would fine these employers for doing this, but it doesn't happen.
+So when you hear stories like this, it sort of helps you focus on why there's not a whole lot of enforcement going on out there when it comes to illegals, because these, you know, the current existing law would fine these employers for doing this, but it doesn't happen.

 And that's why the focus now is on the border and they're trying to just keep as many of them out as possible.